kakwa/pakste/common/docs/getting_started.rst

 .. sourcecode:: bash

-    # Adapt with the architectures you are targetting
+    # Adapt with the CPU architectures you are targetting
     apt install binfmt-support qemu-utils qemu-user-static \
         qemu-system-arm qemu-system-misc qemu-system-ppc qemu-system-s390x